From Walter White To LBJ, Bryan Cranston Is A Master Of Transformation

 (SOUNDBITE OF TV SHOW, "BREAKING BAD")

-GUNN: (As Skyler White) I do not say that lightly.
+GUNN: (As Skyler) I do not say that lightly.
 I know what it could do to this family.
-But if it's the only real choice we have, if it's either that or you getting shot when you open your front door...
+But if it's the only real choice we have - if it's either that or you getting shot when you open your front door...

-CRANSTON: (As Walter White) I don't want to hear about the police.
+CRANSTON: (As Walt) I don't want to hear about the police.

-GUNN: (As Skyler White) You're not some hardened criminal, Walt.
+GUNN: (As Skyler) You're not some hardened criminal, Walt.
 You are in over your head.
 That's what we tell them, and that's the truth.

-GUNN: (As Skyler White) Of course it is.
-The schoolteacher, cancer, desperate for money...
+GUNN: (As Skyler) Of course it is.
+Schoolteacher, cancer, desperate for money...

-GROSS: I just can't hear that scene too many times (laughter).
+GROSS: I just can't hear that scene too many times.
+(Laughing)

-CRANSTON: Wow.
-I haven't heard that in a while.
+CRANSTON: I haven't heard that in a while.

 CRANSTON: It's good to revisit that.

-CRANSTON: In that one scene, you have two opposing viewpoints that are equally valid from their point of view.
+CRANSTON: No. But, you know, listening to that again is just a testament to the writing staff of "Breaking Bad," led by Vince Gilligan.
+And in that one scene, you have two opposing viewpoints that are equally valid from their point of view.
 Skyler is worried about her family.
-She makes a very pragmatic pitch.
-Just confess, stop it now, don't do this, you're going to put yourself and us in danger.
+She makes a very pragmatic pitch - just confess.
+Stop it now.
+Don't do this.
+You're going to put yourself and us in danger.

 GROSS: And that scene is a great example of how your voice changed while playing Walter White 'cause it starts off kind of similar in the voice that you're talking in now, and it ends up in that much deeper, huskier voice.

 CRANSTON: You know, a lower voice is always a little more intimidating, isn't it?
-You know, it's a little - has a little more gravitas to it.
-And so I wanted to drop it just maybe not a full register but, you know, something noticeable.
+You know, it's a little - it's a little - has a little more gravitas to it.
+And so I wanted to drop it just - maybe not a full register, but, you know, something noticeable.

-GROSS: And he wants credit.
+GROSS: He wants credit.
 He wants credit for what he's done.

 CRANSTON: He wants credit.